SteveLTN/https-portal/README.md

 A step-by-step guide for setting up a WordPress site can be found [here](http://steveltn.me/blog/2015/12/18/nginx-acme/).

-For setting up an arbituary site:

-1. Create a Linux machine with Docker daemon installed

-1. Configure your DNS server

-1. Run the container.
-I recommend running it by using [docker-compose](https://docs.docker.com/compose/).
-[Here](https://github.com/SteveLTN/nginx-acme/blob/master/examples/wordpress/docker-compose.yml) is an example `docker-compose.yml` for setting up a WordPress site.
-If you want to set the upstream to a port on the Docker host machine, you can use `dockerhost`.
-It is already set up in your `/etc/hosts`.

-1. Be patient.
-On first deploy, Nginx-acme will generate [DH parameter](https://raymii.org/s/tutorials/Strong_SSL_Security_On_nginx.html) for SSL.
-This will take approx. 2 minutes.
-Then it is stored in a data volume, and will not require regeneration if you restart the container.

-1. Visit your site in HTTPS.
-Since we use the staging api of Let's Encrypt, the certificate is not trusted by your browser.
-However you can still do a test and make sure that everything works.
-(See above about production rate limits)

-1. Turn on the production flag by setting the environment variable `PRODUCTION=true` and restart the container.

-1. Your site is ready with HTTPS!

 ## Advanced Configuration

 If you want to set up your own Nginx configuration, you can build another image on top of Nginx-ACME.
 All you need to do is to add your nginx configurations to `/var/lib/nginx-conf` folder inside the container.